-I’ve taken 12 flights in the first 16 weeks of this pregnancy and some were much more challenging than others.
-Flying during the first trimester is generally not recommended because it’s not a pleasant thing to do when you’re deep in the throes of morning sickness.
-But for some women, like myself, who travel for work or have commitments that can’t be changed, travelling in the first trimester is something that can’t be avoided, BUT with a bit of planning I assure you it can be survived!
+Lots of articles I read said that flying during the first trimester is generally not recommended because it’s not a pleasant thing to do if you’re deep in the throes of morning sickness.
+But for some women, like myself, who travel for work or have commitments that can’t be changed, travelling during the first 12 weeks of pregnancy is something that can’t be avoided.
+In fact, with a bit of planning, you may even enjoy it!

 Pack your own barf bags

 I learned in my first trimester that you never quite know when ‘morning’ sickness might strike.
-Although you’ll find an air sickness bag in your seat pocket it was all the stages between leaving the house and getting on the plane that filled me with anxiety.
+Although you’ll likely find an air sickness bag in your seat pocket on the plane, it was all the stages between leaving the house and getting on the plane that filled me with anxiety.

-I didn’t have time to order these ones online so stashed paper prescription bags from Boots into my hand luggage instead!
+I didn’t have time to order these ones online so stashed paper prescription bags from Boots that the pharmacist kindly offered me into my hand luggage instead!

 Pack your own snacks – lots of them!